Healthcare & Social Care

 Handling data breaches

 Healthcare data breaches are particularly serious because of the sensitive nature of health information.
-You must report breaches to the ICO within 72 hours if they pose a risk to patients.
+You must report breaches to the ICO within 72 hours unless they are unlikely to result in a risk to any individuals - patients, staff or anyone else whose data is affected.

 When assessing breach risk, consider: sensitivity of the data (mental health, sexual health, HIV status are particularly sensitive), volume of records affected, and potential for harm.
 Significant data security incidents may also need reporting to CQC as a statutory notification.